adamhoof/CDN77-NGINX/README.md

         - Responses must go on a disk to not deplete RAM.
 For fast lookups, we will store the key (or more metadata) in a RAM.
         - => We will need to search some interaction between the cache and filesystem (everything is a file, said Tux), since the response will be stored on a disk and we need to calculate a key representing the presence of this response.
       - Found `ngx_http_file_cache.c` file -> [ngx_http_file_cache_create_key](https://github.com/nginx/nginx/blob/b6e7eb0f5792d7a52d2675ee3906e502d63c48e3/src/http/ngx_http_file_cache.c#L228)
         1. Here we can see that `ngx_http_cache_t*` is stored in the request `c = r->cache;`, which holds cache related information for this specific request (ie. GET /image.png).
+Must have been prepopulated in earlier processing.
         2. The crc32 and md5 are initialized for checksum (error detection) and hashing purposes `ngx_crc32_init(c->crc32);` `ngx_md5_init(&md5);`
         3. Iterate over the key components ( apply func md5(unique key components) -> unique, deterministic output hash ) stored in c->keys, print each for debugging purposes, update crc32 and md5 calculation with this current key component.
 The keys are the taken from proxy_cache_key directive, which defaults to `$scheme$proxy_host$request_uri` but can be changed.
-        4. Calculate offset to house the nginx internal header containing metadata to distinguish it from the original response headers.
+        4. Calculate offset to house the nginx internal header containing metadata.
         5. Finalize the crc32 and md5 calculation.
 Important for us here is the md5 calculation, which stores the result into c->key as we can see in the ngx_md5.c -> [ngx_md5_final](https://github.com/nginx/nginx/blob/master/src/core/ngx_md5.c#L62)
         6. Now c->cache holds the key (calculated unique, deterministic hash)!
     - **QUESTION 3: K čemu se používá?**